 In this step-by-step tutorial (with video!)
 I will show you how to print and cut with your Silhouette machine.
 The Silhouette print and cut feature allows you to print designs and then accurately cut around them for amazing custom creations.
-Thank you to Silhouette for partnering with me on this post.
-This post contains affiliate links, which help to support this site at no extra cost to you.

 Today, I am breaking down the Silhouette print and cut process.
 I have shared lots of print and cut projects on this site in the past (you can check some of those out here), but I have never done a full step-by-step tutorial of how to print and cut with your Silhouette Cameo or Silhouette Portrait, so I am excited to share this full beginner’s guide with you all!